More for less: Predicting and maximizing genetic variant discovery via Bayesian nonparametrics: Introduction

 \section{Introduction}

-New genomic data promise to reveal more of the diversity, or \emph{variation}, among organisms, and thereby new scientific insights.
-However, collecting genetic data requires resources, and optimal allocation of these resources is a challenging task.
+New genomics data promise to reveal more of the diversity, or variation, among organisms, and thereby new scientific insights.
+However, the process of collecting genetic data requires resources, and optimal allocation of these resources is typically a challenging task.
 Under a fixed budget constraint, there is often a natural trade-off between quality and quantity in genetic experiments.
-Sequencing genomes at a higher quality reveals more details about individuals' genome but also incurs a higher cost.
-Conversely, sequencing more genomes reveals more about variation across the population but similarly costs more to accomplish.
-It is then crucial to understand how to optimally allocate a fixed budget between quality and quantity, in the service of learning as much as possible from an experiment.
+Sequencing genomes at a higher quality reveals more details about individual organisms' genomes but incurs a higher cost.
+Similarly, sequencing a greater number of genomes reveals more about variation across the population but also costs more to accomplish.
+It is then critical to understand how to optimally allocate a fixed budget between quality and quantity in genetic experiments, in the service of learning as much as possible from the experiment.

-To maximize the amount learned from a genetic experiment, it is useful to first precisely quantify a notion of ``amount learned.''
-In genomics, scientists typically consider a so-called \emph{reference genome} for a species of interest in the experiment.
-Then, we say that any difference in an observed genome relative to the reference genome constitutes a (genetic) variant.
-Variants are known to be important for understanding evolution \citep{10002015global, mathieson2017differences}, diversity of organisms \citep{10002015global, sirugo2019missing}, oncology \citep{chakraborty2019somatic}, and disease \citep{cirulli2010uncovering, zuk2014searching, bomba2017impact}.
-Thus, the number of variants in the genome constitutes a concrete metric of ``amount learned'' from a genetic experiment.
-Given such a metric, it remains to use the information from a pilot study, to which scientists have typically access, in order to maximize the number of new variants discovered in a follow-up study.
-That is, the goal is to maximize the number of variants found in the follow-up that were not already found in the pilot.
-Since any successful experimental procedure should specify how to best trade off resources between quality and quantity, an intermediate step consists in first predicting the number of new variants in the follow-up study under different allocations of budget with respect to quality and quantity.
-Then, the optimal allocation of a budget can be determined by choosing the experimental setting that maximizes the number of new variants in the follow-up study.
+To maximize the amount learned from a genetic experiment, we first need to quantify a notion of ``amount learned''.
+Scientists use a reference genome for a species of interest in an experiment; a (genetic) \emph{variant} is any difference in an observed genome relative to the reference genome.
+Variants facilitate understanding of evolution \citep{10002015global, mathieson2017differences}, diversity of organisms \citep{10002015global, sirugo2019missing}, oncology \citep{chakraborty2019somatic}, and disease \citep{cirulli2010uncovering, zuk2014searching, bomba2017impact}.
+Thus, the number of observed variants is a concrete metric of ``amount learned'' from a genetic experiment.
+For optimal budget allocation, then, we first predict the number of new variants in the follow-up study under different allocations of budget with respect to quality and quantity; next we choose the experimental setting that maximizes the number of new variants.